udoprog/OxidizeBot/README.md

 If you use an archive, you can unpack it in any directory.

 It is suggested that you run the bot through `setmod.ps1` since that will run the bot in a loop in case it crashes or is shut down through Twitch.
+On Windows, this can be done by right clicking and selecting `Run with PowerShell`.

 Before the bot can run, you need to set it up.
 See the next section.